The Zebra doesn't support your browser version, so please give us a call or upgrade your browser to the latest version.

 Gap insurance protects you from going underwater on your car loan.
 If you were to total a financed or leased vehicle, your insurance company would factor depreciation into your claims payout.
 This would leave you on the hook for the remaining balance of the loan.
 For example:

-As we touched on with owned car insurance, most loan or lease agreements will require you maintain low deductibles on your financed vehicle.
+Most loan or lease agreements will require you to maintain low deductibles on your financed vehicle.
 While it depends on the details of your agreement, insurer-mandated deductibles typically range from $250 to $500.

 While car insurance is designed to accommodate all vehicles, your car's history will impact its insurability today.
-While insuring a salvaged vehicle may be tricky, you can shop smaller or non-standard companies.
+While covering a salvaged vehicle may be tricky, you can shop for a policy from a non-standard company.
 If you own a vehicle, remember to remove the lien information from your policy and assess the feasibility of raising your deductibles.
 If you’re leasing or financing a vehicle, you’ll want to make sure you thoroughly understand your agreement to avoid any unnecessary penalties.

 Regardless of your vehicle's status, consider as many companies as possible to try to find the best rates.
 Get started by using our car insurance search engine today.